desihub/fiberassign/doc/reference.rst

 .. autoclass:: fiberassign.targets.TargetTree
     :members:

-Given a hardware model, our set of tiles, and this tree structure, we can now compute the target IDs available to every fiber on every tile.
+Given a hardware model, our set of tiles, and this tree structure, we can now compute the target IDs available to every device location on every tile.
 This is done with the `TargetsAvailable` class:

 .. autoclass:: fiberassign.targets.TargetsAvailable
     :members:

-We can also compute the inverse quantity:  the tile-fiber combinations that can reach each target ID.
-This is done with the `FibersAvailable` class:
+We can also compute the inverse quantity:  the tile-location combinations that can reach each target ID.
+This is done with the `LocationsAvailable` class:

-.. autoclass:: fiberassign.targets.FibersAvailable
+.. autoclass:: fiberassign.targets.LocationsAvailable
     :members: